micromark/micromark-extension-mdx-jsx/readme.md

 sensitive and line-based language, while JavaScript is insensitive to whitespace.
 This affects how markdown and JSX interleave with eachother in MDX.
-For more info on how it works, see [§ Interleaving][interleaving] on the MDX site.
+For more info on how it works, see [§ Interleaving][mdxjs-interleaving] on the MDX site.

-Some features of JS(X) are not supported, notably:

 ###### Comments inside tags